deislabs/bindle/docs/invoice-spec.md

 ```
 (Source)[../test/data/full-invoice.toml]

-IN the example above, three groups are declared:
+In the example above, three groups are declared:

 - server
 - cli